Medial Meniscus Tear

 Signs and symptoms of a medial meniscus tear

 Patients with a medial meniscal tear often experience a sudden, sharp pain at the inner aspect, front or back of the knee at the time of injury.
 Some patients may also report that they heard an audible sound at the time of injury or experienced a tearing sensation.
-There is usually pain with weight bearing activity and twisting movements of the knee.
-Patients may also experience pain when climbing stairs, attempting to kneel or when squatting.
+There is usually pain with repetitive or prolonged weight bearing activity and twisting movements of the knee.
+Patients may also experience pain when climbing stairs, attempting to kneel or when squatting or lunging.
 Swelling is often present and may occur a few hours after injury or, more commonly, in the following days.
 Tenderness may also be experienced on firmly touching the knee joint at the inner aspect of the knee.
 The knee may also feel weak or unstable and may click, lock or give way during certain movements.

 In minor cases of medial meniscus tears there may be little or no immediate symptoms.
 In these cases, symptoms may develop gradually over the coming days, typically with an increase in weight bearing or twisting activity.
 In more severe cases there may be severe pain and significant restriction in knee range of movement.
 Intermittent locking, clicking sensations, and episodes of giving way or collapsing may be present.
 The patient may also walk with a limp or, be unable to weight bear due to pain.